useNexusInfiniteQuery

 - Foreground: If the page has no cached entry, or if

-state. - Background: If a stale entry exists and
+keepStaleDataisfalseand the entry is stale.
+This contributes to theisPendingstate. - Background: If a stale entry exists and

-.
-This contributes to theisPendingBackground
+keepStaleDataistrue.
+This contributes to theisPendingBackgroundstate.

 State Flags and UX